 - If you are African American, taking prescription eye drops could cut your risk of getting glaucoma in half

-Did you know including certain foods in your diet can also help protect and improve the health of your eyes?
+Did you know including certain foods in your diet can help reduce your total amount of risk factors for glaucoma?
 Here is a list of vision-boosting foods to eat:

 Foods That Contain Carotenoids

-Foods containing carotenoids are thought to help your body defend itself against several medical conditions, including glaucoma.
+Foods containing carotenoids may help reduce your risk or prevent several types of medical conductions such as glaucoma.
 Research indicates that carotenoids may help protect your eyes from the damaging effects of blue light and reduce your risk of age-related macular degeneration (AMD) later in life.
 Carotenoids are found mostly in carrots and dark, leafy greens such as spinach, collard greens, and kale.
 Carotenoids are also found in yellow corn, okra, broccoli, Brussels Sprouts, mango, green beans, sweet potatoes, lima beans, squash, bell peppers, and egg yolks.

 Foods High In Vitamin C

-Vitamin C is good for the blood vessels in your eyes, and science suggests it could lower your risk of getting cataracts too.
-Foods that are high in vitamin C include peppers, citrus fruits, tomatoes, broccoli, strawberries, sweet and white potatoes, leafy greens and cantaloupe.
+Vitamin C is good for the blood vessels in your eyes, and science suggests it could lower your risk of getting glaucoma and cataracts.
+Foods that are high in vitamin C include peppers, citrus fruits, tomatoes, broccoli, strawberries, sweet and white potatoes, leafy greens, and cantaloupe.

 Foods High in Vitamin E